alyaanuval/LDATranslate/README.md

 * You will see a "Chapters" folder.
 Open the chapter which you wish to translate.

 ## Google Translate
 * Copy the parts which you wish to translate.
-We suggest copying the text paragraph by paragraph.
+We suggest copying the text paragraph by paragraph from the Rmd files in the "Chapters" folder.
+This ensures that the translations preserve in-text code, section references and citations.
 * Paste the copied text into Google Translate [here](https://translate.google.com/).
 * Copy the translation and replace the English text.